 This activity is supported by independent educational grants from commercial interests.

-The symposia session “Alleviating the Burden of Influenza: Recognition and Care of the High-Risk Patient” is supported by an independent educational grant from Genentech and provided by the American Osteopathic Association and Paradigm Medical Communications, LLC.
+The symposia session “Providing Optimal Influenza Care” is supported by an independent educational grant from Genentech, a member of the Roche Group, and provided by Paradigm Medical Communications, LLC.

-The symposia session “New Data, New Directions in Managing Patients with or at High Risk of ASCVD” is supported by an independent educational grant from Amarin and provided by the American Osteopathic Association and Medtelligence.
+The symposia session “Omega-3 and Cardiovascular Diseases: Where Do We Stand Today?” is supported by an independent educational grant from Amarin Pharma, Inc., and provided by Medtelligence.